superfliege/azure-docs.de-de/articles/data-factory/v1/data-factory-odata-connector.md

 ---
-title: Verschieben von Daten aus OData-Quellen | Microsoft Docs
+title: Move data from OData sources | Microsoft Docs
-description: Erfahren Sie, wie Sie Daten aus OData-Quellen mithilfe von Azure Data Factory verschieben.
+description: Learn about how to move data from OData sources using Azure Data Factory.
 services: data-factory
 documentationcenter: ''
 author: linda33wj